roadrunner-server/roadrunner-docs/docs/en/php/worker.md

 }
 ```

-Such a worker will expect communication with the parent RoadRunner server over standard pipes, create `.rr.yaml` config
-to enable it:
+Such a worker will expect communication with the parent RoadRunner server over standard pipes.
+Create a `.rr.yaml` config to enable it:

 ```yaml
 server: